 Hulk Rating: /10

-This post was added to Love Letters to Old Hollywoods 3rd Annual Doris Day blogathon.
-Other posts with this cast include Doris Day in With Six you Get Eggroll, My Golden Hollywood Greats, Teachers Pet and Young at Heart.
-Kym Karath stars in my The Sound of Music review and a post about the House that this film was filmed in.
+This post was added to Love Letters to Old Hollywood’s 3rd Annual Doris Day blogathon.
+Other posts with this cast include Doris Day in Pillow Talk, With Six you Get Eggroll, My Golden Hollywood Greats, Teachers Pet and Young at Heart.
+Kym Karath stars in my The Sound of Music review and a post about the house that this film was filmed in.
 James Garner starred in The Notebook and his blogathon.
 His daughter Gigi is interviewed HERE.
 Brian Nash stars in Bewitched.
 Move over Darling is also reviewed starring Garner and Day.